 Thereupon, you can see the main page of Apple Find My Phone, where there will be a map as well.

 If you have different Apple devices, you would see a drop-down menu named All Devices.
 You can click on that menu and choose the particular device you want to locate.
-In a few seconds or a few minutes, you’ll be able to see an icon denoting a location of your device, along with battery status.
+In a few seconds or a few minutes, you’ll be able to see an icon denoting the location of your device, along with battery status.

 So, you have successfully located your lost or stolen iPad or iPhone or Mac.
 From the very same interface, you will be able to accomplish some tasks to get back your device (possibly)